RickvBork/Programming-Project/README.md

 Key are the lap times and constructor domination, as it is rumored that rule changes break large streaks of domination by a single team.

 **Main Features**
-1. A slider for selecting a host country of an F1 venue
+1. A slider for selecting a year updating the map showing all the circuits for that year
-2. A dropdown for selecting an F1 circtuit included in the calender for the selected country
+2. A checkbox for showing all circuits on the map
 3. A map showing the location of the selected track
+* CLicking on the map selects a circuit
-4. A line graph showing the fastest laps per year of the selected track
+4. A line graph showing the fastest laps per year of the selected circuit
+* Hovering the mouse over the line graph selects different years
-5. A barchart showing the spread of the fastest laptimes per driver
+5. A barchart showing the spread of the fastest laptimes per driver for the selected year
-6. A piechart showing win percentages for constructors that have won a race that year A constructor is the team building, preparing and running car(s) to participate in F1.
+6. A piechart showing win percentages for constructors that have won a race in the selected year
+* A constructor is the team building, preparing and running car(s) to participate in F1.
 E.g. Ferrari, Red Bull etc.
-7. A piechart showing win percentages for drivers that have won a race that year
+7. A piechart showing win percentages for drivers that have won a race in the selected year year

-**Minimal Viable Product**
+**Minimal Viable Product (MVP)**
 1. Data from 1996-2017
 2. map
 3. Fastest laps chart per track
 4. Percentage pie chart of constructors winning a race
-5. The two data selection options
+5. The slider and checkbox
+6. All interactions between the MVP visualizations

 **Extra's**\
  All the other features plus data from 1950-2017 (requires scraping several sites for single fastest laps).